-When running your boat on the water the bimini either has to be fully deployed with the front stanchions pinned in the deck fittings or disengaged from the windshield and folded aft.
-When trailering your boat on the road the bimini either has to be booted, disengaged from the windshield end caps and laying in the aft position or removed from the boat.
+When running your boat on the water, the bimini either has to be fully deployed with all the deck connection clips engaged or the bimini needs to be folded aft, laying across the motor box with the canvas boot installed.
+When trailering your boat on the road, the bimini either has to be booted and laying in the aft position or removed from the boat.